Motion-Aware Transformer for Multi-Object Tracking: Proposed Approach

 \subsection{Baseline Improvement}

-Since the introduction of MOTR, which was built on Deformable DETR~\citet{zhu2021deformable}, newer DETR-family frameworks such as DAB-Deformable DETR~\citet{liu2022dabdetr} have demonstrated improved detection performance.
-To establish a stronger baseline, we adopt the bounding box propagation mechanism from DAB-DETR, where bounding boxes are propagated as positional encodings for queries.
+Since the introduction of MOTR, which was built on Deformable DETR~\cite{zhu2021deformable}, newer DETR-family frameworks such as DAB-Deformable DETR~\cite{liu2022dabdetr} have demonstrated improved detection performance.
+To establish a stronger baseline, we adopt the bounding box propagation mechanism, where bounding boxes are propagated as positional encodings for queries.
 Specifically, bounding boxes are initialized randomly as \(N_{\det} \times [x_0, y_0, h_0, w_0]\), where \(N_{\det}\) is the number of detection queries, and iteratively refined by successive decoder layers as \(N_{\det} \times [\Delta x, \Delta y, \Delta h, \Delta w]\).
-It is important to note that we use only the box propagation strategy from~\citet{zhu2021deformable}, rather than adopting the full DAB model.
+It is important to note that we use only the box propagation strategy from~\cite{zhu2021deformable}, rather than adopting the full DAB model.
 Fully incorporating DAB increases parameters from 42M to 49M, but unexpectedly reduces HOTA from 69.4 to 67.6.
 We observed that larger models generated more bounding boxes, yet overall performance degraded, likely due to overfitting in the absence of additional augmentation.

 Unlike MOTR, which gradually increases sequence length during training to address convergence challenges, we maintain a fixed sequence length \(S\) without stability issues.
 For data augmentation, we simulate object entry and exit by randomly dropping track queries from previous frames, rather than artificially introducing new data.
 This design allows detection queries to rediscover dropped objects as newly appearing in later frames.
 To ensure a fair comparison with MOTR, we do not use pretrained weights from DAB-DETR.
-As reported in Table~\ref{tab:ablation_study_comp}, this strengthened baseline surpasses MOTR by approximately 5 points, providing a solid foundation for evaluating our proposed method.